 The 10-seater Falcon 2000 is currently the most popular Falcon in the charter market, with a transcontinental range of over 3,000 nm.

 The Falcon 900 is an impressive and stylish long range jet with an innovative three-engine configuration, offering a range of 5,000 nm and seating up to 12.
-But the Falcon 7X (seats 13, range 5,950 nm) is Dassault’s current flagship in the ultra long range segment – coming close to the range of rivals Gulfstream and Bombardier’s big jets, and linking most of the world’s top city pairs.
-The longer Falcon 8X will fly 500 nm further and be one of the most fuel-efficient big jets available, when it comes into the market later this year.
+But the Falcon 7X (seats 13, range 5,950 nm) and longer Falcon 8X (flying 500 nm further) are Dassault’s current flagships in the ultra long range segment – coming close to the range of rivals Gulfstream and Bombardier’s big jets, and linking most of the world’s top city pairs.

 The Falcon 5X (seats 14, range 5,200 nm) is also in development, is now expected to enter service in 2020 after Dassault announced delays to its innovative Silvercrest engines.